datanav/docs/configuration.rst

 The outermost object would be your :ref:`pipe <pipe_section>` configuration, which is omitted here for brevity:

-A scheduled task running every 30 seconds, no retries or dead letter dataset:
+A scheduled pump running every 30 seconds, no retries or dead letter dataset:

 ::

     {
-        "task": {
+        "pump": {
-           "_id": "task_id",  # TODO: is this required / neccessary?
-           "type": "task:datasync",
+           "type": "datasync",
            "name": "My Pipe pump",
            "schedule_interval": 30000
        }
     }

-A cron task running every day at midnight with max 5 retries, maximum 100 retries in the execution log and a dead letter dataset.
+A cron pump running every day at midnight with max 5 retries, maximum 100 retries in the execution log and a dead letter dataset.
 Also max ten consecutive write failures allowed.

 ::

     {
-        "task": {
+        "pump": {
-           "_id": "task_id",
-           "type": "task:datasync",
+           "type": "datasync",
            "name": "My Pipe pump",
            "cron_expression": "0 0 0 * * *",
            "max_retries_per_entity": 5,
            "max_consecutive_write_errors": 10,
            "max_write_errors_in_retry_dataset": 100,
-           "dead_letter_dataset": "task-dead-letters"
+           "dead_letter_dataset": "pump-dead-letters"
        }
     }

-A scheduled task running every 30 seconds but do a full rescan of the source every full hour.
+A scheduled pump running every 30 seconds but do a full rescan of the source every full hour.
 No retries or dead letter
 datasets:

 ::

     {
-        "task": {
+        "pump": {
-           "_id": "task_id",
-           "type": "task:datasync",
+           "type": "datasync",
            "name": "My Pipe pump",
            "schedule_interval": 30000,
            "rescan_cron_expression": "0 0 * * * *"
        }
     }

-A scheduled task running every 5 minutes from 14:00 and ending at 14:55, AND fire every 5 minutes starting at 18:00 and ending at 18:55, every day.
+A scheduled pump running every 5 minutes from 14:00 and ending at 14:55, AND fire every 5 minutes starting at 18:00 and ending at 18:55, every day.
 No retries or dead letter datasets:

 ::

     {
-        "task": {
+        "pump": {
-           "_id": "task_id",
-           "type": "task:datasync",
+           "type": "datasync",
            "name": "My Pipe pump",
            "cron_expression": "0 0/5 14,18 * * ?"
        }